 Spread the word

-‘People like to give to a cause that’s close to their hearts, making the PTA well placed to attract strong support in the local community,’ says Lisa Morrell.
+‘People like to give to a cause that’s close to their hearts, making the PTA well placed to attract strong support in the local community,’ adds Lisa Morrell.
 To do this, you need to be in regular contact and demonstrate how the children benefit from your fundraising.

 Get more help